 Music shows up throughout the Bible in a wide variety of situations—from worship to processing experiences and expressing emotions.
 This shows us that songs have always been a really important and special way that God and His people interact with each other.

 Mary is a fan of stories about grace—whether they show up in writing, music, or photography form.
-She's been listening to and telling those stories as a professional writer for almost 10 years.
-Her most recent project is rockonpurpose.live, where she talks about rock music centered around truth and redemptive justice.
+She's been listening to and telling those stories as a professional writer for over 10 years.
+Mary is the founder and editor of Rock on Purpose, where she talks about rock music centered around truth and redemptive justice.